-"Our brownfield development programme remains an integral part of our growth strategy and continues to contribute significantly to earnings.
-Since 2007, Ramsay has approved approximately a gross \$830 million (net \$730 million) in new capacity and improvements at our Australian hospitals.
+The brownfield development programme remains an integral part of Ramsay's growth strategy and continues to contribute significantly to earnings.
+Since 2007, Ramsay has approved approximately gross \$830 million (net \$730 million) in new capacity and improvements at the Australian hospitals.
+To date, approximately \$570 million (gross) has been spent on new capacity and facility improvements as part of the brownfield development programme.
+Of this \$480 million (gross) has been spent on completed projects.